Skip to main content

 Religious Wedding Ceremonies in Cuba

-Cuban religious ceremonies occur after civil proceedings, with 65% being Catholic, 20% Protestant, and 15% incorporating Santería elements, lasting 45-90 minutes with 100-300 guests.
+Cuban religious ceremonies occur after civil proceedings, with the majority being Catholic, followed by Protestant denominations, and some incorporating Santeria elements.
+Ceremonies typically last 45-90 minutes with 100-300 guests.

 Catholic ceremony costs: $500-$2,000 USD